Indiana Business Entity Report Filing DirectionsWe’re Just Not Annoying®

 - You may also go through the online process, but before your submit it, you can print it out and mail it into the Indiana Secretary of State with the filing fee.

 When is the Indiana Business Entity Report Due?

-Indiana business entity reports are due by the last day of your anniversary month every other year for Indiana corporations and LLCs in Indiana.
+Indiana business entity reports are due by the last day of your anniversary month every other year for LLCs in Indiana.
 So, if your original filing date is May 15, 2012, your first IN Business Entity Report is due by May 31, 2014.
 Then May 31, 2016; May 31, 2018, etc.

 Does Indiana have initial report requirements?